 #3 Updated by Tobias Ellinghaus over 2 years ago

 With three sliders you mean one for highlights, one for midtones and one for shadows?
 I don't see how that would work, you can't set the same data that we have in 4 sliders right now with a single one.
 And as I said, the way the module currently works is basically what every program used for color grading video uses.
 Sometimes in the form of sliders, more often as color wheels with extra sliders.

-#4 Updated by Aurélien PIERRE 23 days ago
+#4 Updated by Aurélien PIERRE over 2 years ago

 No, the three sliders would be for hue/saturation/value and you replicate them for highlights/mid-tones/shadows (and maybe for the main, although it sort of overlaps the white balance feature, but with a different interface).
 So that's 9 to 12 sliders in total.
 With 9 sliders, it would look exactly like the current color balance UI, only the settings would change.

 The wheels are convenient to set-up saturation and hue as once in 2D, using polar coordinates (saturation:= radius, hue:= angle, I guess), but as a general paradigm, I prefer independent 1D coordinates with sliders.